-12. For as the body is one, and hath many members, and all the members of that one body, being many, are one body: so also is Christ.
+12 For as the body is one, and hath many members, and all the members of that one body, being many, are one body: so also is Christ.

-13. For by one Spirit are we all baptized into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one Spirit.
+13 For by one Spirit are we all baptized into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one Spirit.

 Title for Christ (Eph 4:15; Col 1:18).
 In Ephesians, the metaphor of Christ as head of His body, the church, is carefully developed.
 Headship includes the idea of Christ’s authority (1:22; 5:23) and of the submission required of the church (5:24).
 More is in view than a statement of Christ’s authority.
 The focus is on the character of Christ’s relationship with the church.
 Unlike self-seeking human lords (Luke 22:25), Christ exercises His authority for the church (Eph 1:22 NRSV, NIV), nourishing and caring for the church as one cares for one’s own body (5:29).
-Christ’sContinue reading DEFINITION OF THE DAY “HEAD OF THE CHURCH”
+Christ’sContinue reading DEFINITION OF THE DAY (HEAD OF THE CHURCH)